shoel1215/bDNA-Protocol/bDNA_Protocol_Overview.md

 High-level architecture published for prior art.
 Detailed implementations are proprietary or in separate repositories (e.g. Lizard-CP-ABE for the access control component).

 **License**: CC0 1.0

+**Access Control Component**
+The policy-based access control envelope in the proof object is addressed in the separate **Lizard-CP-ABE** repository (post-quantum hardware-native CP-ABE successor).